-I recently swapped out my work bag for a backpack and carried sunscreen, lip balm, self-filtering water bottles, a sketchbook, a magazine, and a basic emergency kit.
-That afternoon after work, my boyfriend and I boarded a plane to Denver.
-The next morning—our first official day of vacation—we hit the trails!!!
+I recently swapped out my work bag for a backpack and stuffed it with sunscreen, lip balm, self-filtering water bottles, a sketchbook, a magazine, and a basic emergency kit.
+Then my boyfriend and I boarded a plane to Denver.
+The next morning—our first official day of vacation—we hit the trails.

 Over the next few days, we explored Golden Gate Canyon State Park, where we hiked along Burro Trail to the top of Windy Peak, and Staunton State Park, where we traveled along Bugling Elk Trail to Chimney Rock—an unforgettable hike that led us along a rocky mountain trail to Elk Falls.
 The way back led us through Mountain Lion Trail (where fortunately we encountered no mountain lion, but did see a fresh paw print!) and Elk Falls Pond, where we spotted deer grazing in the field near the frozen pond.

 Next, we hiked to St. Mary’s Glacier where a short but rocky snow-covered path led us to the frozen lake.
-Here we enjoyed our lunch on the “shore” amongst breathtaking views of the glacier.
-For our final hike, we drove to Chief Mountain where an unpaved and winding road led us to the trailhead.
+Here we enjoyed our lunch on the “shore” with breathtaking views of the glacier.
+For our final hike, we drove to Chief Mountain where an unpaved winding road led us to the trailhead.
 The trail, though relatively short, was icy and snow-covered all the way to the summit and proved more challenging than expected.
 The peak, however, offered spectacular views of the snow-capped mountains, dense forests, and surrounding valleys.